Taronis Provides Corporate Update

 Company Details 2020 Development Goals

 PHOENIX, AZ, Dec.
-12, 2019 (GLOBE NEWSWIRE) -- Taronis Technologies, Inc., (“Taronis” or “the Company”) (NASDAQ: TRNX), a sustainability technologies company, today announced its key business development goals for its agricultural waste sterilization business in 2020.
-In addition, the Company provided management’s view on recent capital market activities in relation to these objectives.
+16, 2019 (GLOBE NEWSWIRE) -- Taronis Technologies, Inc., (“Taronis” or “the Company”) (NASDAQ: TRNX), a sustainability technologies company, today announced its key business development goals for its medical waste disposal technology business in 2020.

-First, the Company will look to complete a joint venture for the sterilization of animal waste early in 2020.
-Specifically, the Company is focused on a joint venture in North Carolina to address the issues related to animal waste produced by the hog industry.
-North Carolina is the third largest hog producing state in the US today, and this herd generates over 15 million tons of animal waste every year.
-In fact, under the Smithfield Agreement in 2000, animal waste is the primary limiting factor for the growth and size of the hog industry in North Carolina.
+Initially, the Company will look to launch a pilot commercialization project to serve the European Union hospital market.
+The primary purpose of this program will be twofold.
+First, the project will leverage data sourced from Taronis’ recently completed 18 month USDA grant funded agricultural waste sterilization project.
+The new project is intended to validate the Company’s ability to effectively sterilize biological waste streams, commonly referred to as “black water,” generated by large scale medical facilities within the EU.

-In 2018, Duke University published a report titled “Mortality and Health Outcomes in North Carolina Communities Located in Close Proximity to Hog Concentrated Animal Feeding Operations.”
-In this report, Duke clearly linked living in close proximity to large scale hog farms with a wide range of health risks, including infant mortality, anemia, kidney disease, tuberculosis, and septicemia.
-The report further documented that life expectancy within the area of North Carolina that contains the majority of the state’s 2,500+ hog farms is measurably lower than the rest of the state.
+Second, the project is intended to demonstrate the clear commercial viability of an EU-wide launch of black water treatment within the EU.
+This would be accomplished through a three part jointly managed project led by Taronis.
+The proposed partners would include the Center of Expertise in Water Technology (“CEW”), a leading research and engineering organization based in Leeuwarden, Netherlands, and HM Hospitales (“HMH”), a leading medical research and hospital facility operator based in Madrid, Spain.

 About Taronis Technologies, Inc.